This topic explains the following types of online fraud:

 Recent developments in the area of cyber security point to a sharp increase in the number and complexity of online security attacks.
 These attacks are of particular concern because they can target users of financial applications at large banking institutions such as J.P.
 Morgan.

 One of the most common of these attacks injects malicious software, known as “malware” onto a user’s machine.
 The malware is then able to “enslave” the machine as part of a network of “robot” computers.
 A network of robot computers is referred to as a “botnet.”

 The use of malware distributed via botnet allows fraudsters to override existing security methods as well as harvest highly sensitive data and security credentials and possibly perform fraudulent transactions.

 Malware or a Botnet can:

 Record all keystrokes entered via the users keyboard, including all passwords, User IDs, account numbers, Social Security Numbers, and so forth.
 This is called key stroke logging and is a common feature of malware exploits.

 Forward this confidential information back to a central fraud database for use immediately, a later time, or to be sold to another fraudster for a profit.

 Allow a fraudster to take direct control of a user’s machine and all of the applications without presenting security credentials to gain access.

 Enslave the user’s machine within the botnet, allowing the fraudster to launch subsequent security attacks from the machine, which helps the fraudster avoid detection by law enforcement.

-The best way to avoid falling victim to malware attacks is to practice good computer hygiene.
-This means, follow the recommended security best practices for PaymentNet users listed in Online Safety Tips.
+The best way to avoid falling victim to malware attacks is to practice good computer hygiene by following the recommended security best practices for PaymentNet users described here.